 \section{Abstract}

-Accurately forecasting the motion of traffic actors is crucial for the deployment of autonomous vehicles at a large scale.
-Current trajectory forecasting approaches primarily concentrate on optimizing a loss function with a specific metric, which can result in predictions that do not adhere to physical laws or violate external constraints.
-Our objective is to incorporate explicit knowledge priors that allow a network to forecast future trajectories in compliance with both the kinematic constraints of a vehicle and the geometry of the driving environment.
-To achieve this, we introduce a non-parametric pruning layer and attention layers to integrate the defined knowledge priors.
-Our proposed method is designed to ensure reachability guarantees for traffic actors in both complex and dynamic situations.
-By conditioning the network to follow physical laws, we can obtain accurate and safe predictions, essential for maintaining autonomous vehicles' safety and efficiency in real-world settings.
-In summary, this paper presents concepts that prevent off-road predictions for safe and reliable motion forecasting by incorporating knowledge priors into the training process.
+The accurate prediction of surrounding traffic actors' movements is vital for the large-scale safe deployment of autonomous vehicles.
+Existing motion forecasting methods primarily aim to minimize prediction error by optimizing a loss function, which can sometimes lead to physically infeasible predictions or states that violate external constraints.
+This paper proposes a method that integrates explicit knowledge priors, allowing a network to forecast future trajectories that comply with both the vehicle's kinematic constraints and the driving environment's geometry.
+This is achieved by introducing a non-parametric pruning layer, and learnable attention layers to incorporate the defined knowledge priors.
+The proposed method aims to satisfy reachability guarantees and thus prevent off-road predictions common to a neural network in the motion forecasting realm.
+By conditioning the network to adhere to physical laws, we can achieve accurate and safe predictions, which are crucial for maintaining the safety and efficiency of autonomous vehicles in real-world settings.